WhiteHatCyberus/SNORT-GUI/README.md

 * M-Profiles: Attempt to describe an attack scenario in an unambiguous manner.
 In the simplest case, humans can interpret these profiles and subsequently carry them out.
 Idealistically, autonomous agents along with compilers would be employed to interpret and execute these scenarios.
 # SNORT
 Snort is a Intrusion Detection System developed by OpenSource Sourcefire and currently maintained by Cisco Talos.
 For now, Snort 2.9 is single threaded, the new Snort 3 is multi-threaded (ie. it can run multiple processes simultaneously).
-SNORT has a command line interace and no GUI.<br>
+SNORT has a command line interface and no GUI.<br>
 ### * WHAT DOES IT DO?
 Primarily, SNORT runs by predefined rules set by the administrator, if a rule matches, a alert message is displayed in the SNORT console.
 ### * WHAT HAVE WE DONE HERE?